-4.2.4.1 Interlocked Functions
+4.2.4.1 Interlocked Functions for EM Systems

-Interlocked means the two adjacent pushbuttons cannot be activated simultaneously as they will cancel each other out when pressed.
+Interlocked means the two adjacent pushbuttons cannot be activated simultaneously as they will cancel each other out.
 Interlocked settings usually apply to a crane's forward and reverse motions.

-Each dipswitch on the decoder module corresponds to one (1) motion or two (2) adjacent pushbuttons (see Fig. 13 and Fig. 14).
-Only the first seven (7) dipswitch positions are used (counting from left to right).
-The 8th dipswitch position (far right) is not used.
+Each dipswitch on the decoder/relay board corresponds to four (4) pushbuttons on the transmitter handset or four (4) output relays on the decoder/relay board (see Fig. 13 and Fig. 14).